bendoerr/acps-nsbejr-js-challenges/README.md

 ### 📥 Email Address Validation

-Similar to the phone number validator, the `validate` method in [email-validator.js](email-validator.js) should return true if the input parameter is a valid email address according to the description in the method documentation.
-This validator will verify input against some basic attributes of the email address specification.
+Similar to the phone number validator,  [email-validator.js](email-validator.js) will be checking the `input` parameter for some (not all!) of the basic bits and pieces that make up a valid email address.

 ```shell
 npm test -- email-validator.test.js